RAMMED EARTH

 TESTING

-These test where a series of different mix ratio to find the best strength of mix, these where sent off to a strength test lab.
+The test below was a series of different mix ratios to find the best strength of mix, these were sent off to a strength test lab.

 several test block of rammed earth